Dolphin and Seal Eco Adventure Cruise

 More about the Adventure

 Touring southern Port Phillip Bay, you’ll see several unique features that are unequalled.
-The cliffs leading to Point Nepean and the original defence forts precinct built to guard the entrance to Port Phillip Bay.
+Cruising by the Ticonderoga Bay Dolphin Sanctuary tales of history will unfold.
+The cliffs leading to Point Nepean and the original defence forts precinct built to guard the entrance to Port Phillip Bay, known as The Rip.
+The Rip is where the waters of the bay meet the seas of Bass Strait.
+Here you’ll cross the very first point our earliest settlers would have seen after their months long ship’s journey.

 Australian Fur Seals, once hunted excessively for their pelts, are now fully protected and enjoy resting on Chinaman’s Hat, a man-made haul out platform in the bay.
 Here the seals get out of the water and rest after days of fishing.
 Seeing them up close you will be mesmerised by their presence, agility and adore their features.

 From around June through to August (winter), along the southern coast of Victoria, our waters are home to the migration passages of whales.
-Sightings of Humpback, Southern Right and Killer whales (Orca) are increasing year on year, but alas with little predictability.
+Sightings of Humpback, Southern Right and Killer whales (Orca) are increasing year on year.
 Visits into Port Phillip Bay are becoming more frequent and it’s possible to gain some amazing sightings.

 Passing by protected marine parks and one of only 64 Ramsar wetlands in Australia, you’ll enjoy 360 degree views from our open vessel.
 Through sharing and developing understanding, we hope to aid protection and conservation of our significant nature and wildlife.